Anima108/Clima--weather-app/README.md

 # Clima ☁

-## Our Goal
+## Goal

-The objective of this tutorial is to learn about asynchronous programming in Dart.
-We'll look at how to carry out time consuming tasks such as getting device location and networking to get data from the internet.
+I implemented asynchronous programming in Dart and how to carry out time consuming tasks such as getting device location and networking to get data from the internet.

 ## What I tried to create